-The 2018 Annual Meeting of Stockholders (the "Meeting") of Capitala Finance Corp. (the "Company") will be held at the Company's office located at 4201 Congress Street, Suite 360, Charlotte, North Carolina 28209 on April 26, 2018 at 8:30 a.m., Eastern Time, for the following purposes:
+The 2019 Annual Meeting of Stockholders (the "Meeting") of Capitala Finance Corp. (the "Company") will be held at the Company's office located at 4201 Congress Street, Suite 360, Charlotte, North Carolina 28209 on May 2, 2019 at 8:30 a.m., Eastern Time, for the following purposes:

-- To elect two directors of the Company, who will each serve for a term of three years, or until their respective successors are duly elected and qualified; - 2.
-To ratify the selection of Ernst & Young LLP as the Company's independent registered public accounting firm for the fiscal year ending December 31, 2018; - 3.
-To approve a proposal to authorize the Company to sell shares of its common stock at a price or prices below the Company's then current net asset value per share in one or more offerings, in each case subject to the approval of its board of directors and compliance with the conditions set forth in the proxy statement pertaining thereto (including, without limitation, that the number of shares issued does not exceed 25% of the Company's then outstanding common stock immediately prior to each such offering); and - 4.
+- 1. To elect two directors of the Company, who will each serve for a term of three years, or until their respective successors are duly elected and qualified; - 2.
+To approve a proposal to authorize the Company to sell shares of its common stock at a price or prices below the Company's then current net asset value per share in one or more offerings, in each case subject to the approval of its board of directors and compliance with the conditions set forth in the proxy statement pertaining thereto (including, without limitation, that the number of shares issued does not exceed 25% of the Company's then outstanding common stock immediately prior to each such offering); and - 3.
 To transact such other business as may properly come before the Meeting.

-You have the right to receive notice of and to vote at the Meeting if you were a stockholder of record at the close of business on February 22, 2018.
+You have the right to receive notice of and to vote at the Meeting if you were a stockholder of record at the close of business on February 25, 2019.
 If you are unable to attend, please sign the enclosed proxy card and return it promptly in the self-addressed envelope provided or through the Internet.
 Please refer to the voting instructions provided on your proxy card.
 In the event there are not sufficient votes for a quorum or to approve the proposals at the time of the Meeting, the Meeting may be adjourned in order to permit further solicitation of proxies by the Company.